 What is Bookkeeping?

-Simply put, bookkeeping is the process of recording the financial transactions of the business on regular basis.
+Simply put, bookkeeping is the process of recording the financial transactions of the business on a regular basis.
 Transactions include sales or purchases, receipts or payments.
 It helps you to easily understand and track what money is coming into your business as earnings and what is going out as spending.

 Typically, it involves: